 This was a record September quarter for revenue, iPhone sales, and earnings per share – effectively a successful finish to a record-breaking year, with annual revenue of around 416 billion USD and double-digit EPS growth.
 Gross margin rose to 47.2%, at the upper end of guidance, showing that the company not only returned to growth but also strengthened profitability despite tariff pressures and increasing investment costs.

-Within the quarter, performance was also well balanced. iPhone revenue reached around 49 billion USD, showing solid growth following the launch of the iPhone 17 line-up – even though only a week of sales was included in the reporting period.
+Within the quarter, performance appeared well balanced. iPhone revenue reached around 49 billion USD, showing solid growth following the launch of the iPhone 17 line-up – even though only a week of sales was included in the reporting period.

-Mac revenue came in at 8.7 billion USD, delivering double-digit growth driven by the rollout of M5-based models.
+Mac revenue totalled 8.7 billion USD, delivering double-digit growth driven by the rollout of M5-based models.
 In contrast, iPad remained flat.

-The main growth driver was the Services segment, with revenue reaching a record 28.8 billion USD, up about 15% year-on-year.
-On a full-year basis, Services revenue approached 110 billion USD and now contributes a disproportionately large share of profit, thanks to margins above 70%.
+The main growth driver was Services, with revenue reaching a record 28.8 billion USD, up about 15% year-on-year.
+For the full year, Services revenue approached 110 billion USD and now contributes a disproportionately large share of profit, thanks to margins above 70%.

 Geographically, China remained the weak spot, with regional revenue down roughly 4% amid tougher competition from local brands and temporary supply constraints.